$263,224Average Value$157Average Price per Sq Ft68Homes For Sale

 Beautiful home in a highly desirable neighborhood.
 Beautiful Foyer trimmed with crown molding, and with a charming triple archway presentation.
 The left arched doorway leads to the front bedroom with the high clipped ceiling and walk-in closet.
 The right arched doorway leads to the bedroom hall, and the large central archway leads to the very open Kitchen, Great Room and Breakfast Nook.
 The Great

-BRAND NEW PHASE IV NOW LEASING!
+Stop by and Tour our Brand New Apartments at The Greens at Broken Arrow Phase IV!
 Welcome to The Greens at Broken Arrow Apartments in Broken Arrow, OK!
 Living in this beautifully developed apartment community provides everything you want right at home, in your own neighborhood.
 We are located 1.5 miles from the Broken Arrow Expressway.
-Whether your preference is upstairs with added views or downstairs for convenience, your spacious apartment is
+Whether your preference is upstairs with added views or

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.